 There are a variety of reasons why a foot wound or an ulcer might develop on any part of the foot but typically on the bottom or between the toes.
 According to our Keller wound care doctor, some common causes of foot wounds and ulcers in diabetic patients are:

-Signs of Foot Wounds and Ulcers
+4 Common Symptoms of Foot Wounds and Ulcers

 • Drainage or blood on the socks